3dcitydb/3dcitydb-docs/source/impexp/kml-collada-gltf-export.rst

-KML/COLLADA/glTF Exporter has been functionally enhanced with the support for exporting point and curve geometry types of *GenricCityObject* objects in KML/KMZ format. *GenricCityObject* is a feature class defined within the CityGML’s Generics module (see chapter 2.2.4.6) that allows for modeling and exchanging of 3D city objects which are not covered by any other thematic modules of CityGML.
+KML/COLLADA/glTF Exporter has been functionally enhanced with the support for exporting point and curve geometry types of *GenricCityObject* objects in KML/KMZ format. *GenricCityObject* is a feature class defined within the CityGML’s Generics module (see :numref:`citydb_generic_model_chapter`) that allows for modeling and exchanging of 3D city objects which are not covered by any other thematic modules of CityGML.
 The geometry of a *GenericCityObject* can be explicitly defined in LOD0-4 using arbitrary 3D GML geometry object (class *gml:_Geometry*).
 Thus,